SheaMeyers/simple-banking-app/README.md

 ## Password Complexity

-This app requires password to have at least one uppercase letter, one lowercase letter, one number, and one special character.
+This app requires passwords to have at least one uppercase letter, one lowercase letter, one number, and one special character.

 ## Negative balance